 - Five-Token Band: The five boarders, who are roughly a Five-Man Band.

 - Kensuke is Japanese.
-He's the Jack-of-All-Stats Hero who wants to be the best snowboarder and is already well known for his skills.
+He's The Hero and a Jack-of-All-Stats who wants to be the best snowboarder and is already well known for his skills.
 Wears red.

 - Rob is American.
 The Lancer, he's skilled but still learning.
 Wears blue.